szageda/keeb-utils/Linux/KMonad/README.md

 1. Navigate to `keeb-utils/Linux/KMonad/`.
 2. Open `keeb-utils.kbd` in a text editor.
-3. Change the ‘value’ of `input (device-file "value")` following the KMonad [wiki instructions](https://github.com/kmonad/kmonad/blob/master/doc/faq.md#q-how-do-i-know-which-event-file-corresponds-to-my-keyboard).
+3. Change the “value” of `input (device-file "value")` following the KMonad [wiki instructions](https://github.com/kmonad/kmonad/blob/master/doc/faq.md#q-how-do-i-know-which-event-file-corresponds-to-my-keyboard).
 4. Save your changes.
 5. Start KMonad.

 ## 2. Windows

-KMonad is compatible with Windows, but I view it as a ‘Linux first’ solution, so I only use Keeb Utils with KMonad on Windows when I need to conduct tests.
+KMonad is compatible with Windows, but I view it as a “Linux first” solution, so I only use Keeb Utils with KMonad on Windows when I need to conduct tests.
 Additionally, AutoHotkey has shown strong compatibility with various Windows versions.

 ### 2.1.
 Installation